 Microinjection Dosing Variability: Four Mechanical Causes and How to Eliminate Them

-At sub-microliter scales, four mechanical factors — dead volume, air bubbles, plunger stick-slip, and manual rate variation — are the main culprits behind inconsistent microinjection results.
-Here's how to systematically eliminate each one.
+At sub-microliter volumes, four mechanical factors drive inconsistent microinjection: dead volume, air bubbles, plunger stick-slip and manual rate variation.
+How to eliminate each one.

 From the